svilupp/PromptingTools.jl/docs/src/how_it_works.md

 - `aiextract` is designed to extract structured data from the AI model's response and return them as a Julia struct (eg, if we provide `return_type=Food`, we get `ans.content isa Food`).
 You need to define the return type first and then provide it as a keyword argument.
 - `aiclassify` is designed to classify the input text into (or simply respond within) a set of discrete `choices` provided by the user.
 It can be very useful as an LLM Judge or a router for RAG systems, as it uses the "logit bias trick" and generates exactly 1 token.
 It returns `AIMessage` with field `:content`, but the `:content` can be only one of the provided `choices` (eg, `ans.content in choices`)
 - `aiscan` is for working with images and vision-enabled models (as an input), but it returns `AIMessage` with field `:content` containing the generated text (eg, `ans.content isa AbstractString`) similar to `aigenerate`.
+- `aiimage` is for generating images (eg, with OpenAI DALL-E 3).
+It returns a `DataMessage`, where the field `:content` might contain either the URL to download the image from or the Base64-encoded image depending on the user-provided kwarg `api_kwargs.response_format`.
 - `aitemplates` is a helper function to discover available templates and see their details (eg, `aitemplates("some keyword")` or `aitemplates(:AssistantAsk)`)

+If you're using a known `model`, you do NOT need to provide a `schema` (the first argument).

+Optional keyword arguments in `ai*` tend to be:

+- `model::String` - Which model you want to use
+- `verbose::Bool` - Whether you went to see INFO logs around AI costs
+- `return_all::Bool` - Whether you want the WHOLE conversation or just the AI answer (ie, whether you want to include your inputs/prompt in the output)
+- `api_kwargs::NamedTuple` - Specific parameters for the model, eg, `temperature=0.0` to be NOT creative (and have more similar output in each run)
+- `http_kwargs::NamedTuple` - Parameters for the HTTP.jl package, eg, `readtimeout = 120` to time out in 120 seconds if no response was received.

-In addition to the above list, you can also use the **"lazy" counterparts** of these functions from the experimental AgentTools module.
+In addition to the above list of `ai*` functions, you can also use the **"lazy" counterparts** of these functions from the experimental AgentTools module.
 ```julia
 using PromptingTools.Experimental.AgentTools
 ```